-Wolf Walk: In October we hold a walk-a-ton on our playground.
+Wolf Walk: We hold a walk-a-thon on our playground every year.
 Students collect pledges for distances walked/run, and funds to a specific need that year.
 Parents help with snack tables and tracking laps; a fun gathering for many in our community.

 Goal-setting Conferences: twice per year (November and May) students and families meet with teachers and talk about student goals, accomplishments, and/or specific issues/topics.
 These are important connection times between students and their parents/guardians and the teacher.

 EL Night: In February to March we have an open house style evening highlighting student work.
 Crews spend extensive time preparing for these, whether getting ready for performances or gathering work to show.
 Individual students lead their families and friends through an array of their learning, explaining the processes and strategies required, and highlighting the work and projects of which they feel most proud.